raykrishardi/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

-# Generating Kubernetes Configuration Files for Authentication
+# Generating Kubernetes Configuration Files for Authentication by the clients to the API server

 In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.

 ## Client Authentication Configs

-In this section you will generate kubeconfig files for the `controller manager`, `kube-proxy`, `scheduler` clients and the `admin` user.
+In this section you will generate kubeconfig files for the `controller manager`, `kube-proxy`, `scheduler` clients and the `admin` user which are the clients to the API server (refer to chapter 7 - security slide #63).

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the load balancer will be used.
-In our case it is `192.168.5.30`
+In our case it is `192.168.5.30`. **`kube-scheduler` and `kube-controller-manager` could reach the API server via `127.0.0.1` since they are in the same master node while `kube-proxy` and `admin` users require the LB address because they are in different node**.

 ```
 LOADBALANCER_ADDRESS=192.168.5.30
 ```

-### The kube-proxy Kubernetes Configuration File
+### The kube-proxy (kube-proxy enables service networking) Kubernetes Configuration File (worker node, refer to API server using LB)

 Generate a kubeconfig file for the `kube-proxy` service: